 On February 19, 2019, a subsidiary of Intuit entered into a secured revolving credit facility with a lender to fund a portion of our loans to qualified small businesses (the 2019 Secured Facility).
-The 2019 Secured Facility is secured by cash and receivables of the subsidiary and is non-recourse to Intuit Inc. We have entered into several amendments to this facility, most recently on July 21, 2023.
+The 2019 Secured Facility is secured by cash and receivables of the subsidiary and is non-recourse to Intuit Inc. We have entered into several amendments to this facility, most recently on December 15, 2023.
 These amendments primarily increase the facility limit, extend the commitment term and maturity date, and update the benchmark interest rate.
 Under the amended 2019 Secured Facility, the facility limit is \$500 million, of which \$300 million is committed and \$200 million is uncommitted.
 Advances accrue interest at adjusted daily simple SOFR plus 1.5%.
 Unused portions of the committed credit facility accrue interest at a rate ranging from 0.25% to 0.75%, depending on the total unused committed balance.
 The commitment term is through July 18, 2025, and the final maturity date is July 20, 2026.
 The agreement includes certain affirmative and negative covenants, including financial covenants that require the subsidiary to maintain specified financial ratios.
-As of October 31, 2023, we were compliant with all required covenants.
-At October 31, 2023, \$300 million was outstanding under the 2019 Secured Facility and the weighted-average interest rate was 6.95%.
-The outstanding balance is secured by cash and receivables of the subsidiary totaling \$950 million.
+As of January 31, 2024, we were compliant with all required covenants.
+At January 31, 2024, \$275 million was outstanding under the 2019 Secured Facility and the weighted-average interest rate was 6.94%, which includes the interest on the unused committed portion.
+The outstanding balance is secured by cash and receivables of the subsidiary totaling \$981 million.